Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 Two Case Studies of Blended Learning Design

 Perhaps it will be helpful at this point to consider how blended learning design principles are implemented in practice.
-Following are two case studies that are quite different in style, scope, and in subject matter/class size of the courses described.
+It can be quite difficult to portray effectively the interplay between the various components of a well-integrated blended course.
+Such portrayals are not easy to come by.
+(Sometimes project summaries such as the Course Redesign Exemplars maintained by the National Center for Academic Transformation are as close as one can come.)
+Following are two case studies that are quite different in style, scope, and in subject matter/class size of the blended courses described.
+Even though these case studies date back to 2004, we feel they are still relevant today!
 What patterns do you see?

 Blended Learning Case Study 1: Broad Conceptualization